EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Open repositories**: open archives that host scientific literature and make their content freely accessible to everyone in the world.

-* **Open Science**: the movement to make scientific research (including publications, data, physical samples, and software) transparent and accessible to all.
+* **Open science**: the movement to make scientific research (including publications, data, physical samples, and software) transparent and accessible to all.

 * **Open source**: software where the source code is available free of cost with terms that allow dissemination and adaptation.